wing5wong/artisan-whs-static/source/_news/2020-04-07_whanganuis-mark-lace-achieves-international-stardom-on-stage-in-london.md

 Alongside this, Mark has also been involved in modeling and competed in dance competitions against very high-profile dance crews.

 While the show is on hold due to Covid-19, Mark is sticking it out in London with reduced income and social distancing measures which makes being so far from home, just that little bit harder.

+All the best Mike, stay safe.

 ['MAGIC MIKE LIVE' ON STAGE IN LONDON / **MEET THE CAST / MARK LACE**](https://www.magicmikelondon.co.uk/cast/mark-lace)